 Not everyone with GORD has typical heartburn symptoms, if you have ‘silent’ GORD you may not realise you have reflux.
 However, research suggests that in patients without symptoms of reflux, acid reflux is not a big factor in provoking asthma.

 Clues that your asthma may be related to reflux are that:

 - you suddenly develop asthma as an adult;

-- your asthma gets worse after meals, when you lie down or when you exercise;
+- your asthma gets worse after large meals, when you lie down or with alcohol.

 What’s the treatment if you have reflux and asthma?

 If you have asthma and have been diagnosed with gastro-oesophageal reflux, your doctor will advise you on treatment for your reflux.
 There is debate whether this can improve control of asthma symptoms, but it’s important to discuss it with your doctor and follow your doctor’s recommendations.

 Increasing certain treatments for asthma symptoms (beta2 agonists and theophylline) may increase reflux, which itself can aggravate asthma symptoms, so a fine balance needs to be struck.

 Adults with asthma who have uncontrolled reflux may be referred to a specialist for assessment.
 In some cases (rarely) they may suggest surgery to manage the reflux.